 - Click "Update" to install individual software updates.
 If prompted, enter an admin name and password then Apple ID and password.

 After a software update had been started, the following progress indicators will appear:

-- The blue progress bar and download stats within the App Store app
+- The blue progress bar and download stats within the App Store app.

 - The blue progress bar under the Launchpad icon on the Dock.
 Tip: To see the Launchpad bezel containing download stats, hover your cursor pointer over the Launchpad Dock icon.

-Choose Apple () menu > System Preferences… > Software Update.
+- In OS X Lion and earlier, choose Apple () menu > System Preferences… > Software Update.

 - Automatically check for updates – Select this checkbox to have your Mac check for updates automatically.